MobileKOTH/MKOTH-GSuite/README.md

 # Mobile King of the Hill Series Processor
 ## Introduction
-The Google App Script code for series processing and automation.
+The Google App Script project for MKOTH series processing and automation.
 This is loosely based on the old MKOTH code posted by Gim Leng aka saynotobloons aka icewarm2 on Pastebin:
 https://pastebin.com/4x2nQfhm
 https://pastebin.com/nwkaAsQm